 In this week's In the Mix we find the players who are giving their selectors plenty of food for thought.

 Who's going out, who's sore, who is under the pump?
-Our reporters attempt to pick all the R6 ins.
+Our reporters attempt to pick all the R6 ins and outs.
 Check it out.

 Verdict: Unchanged - Michael Whiting